-Karadi Aboriginal Corporation was established in 1988 to create a separate women's space that allowed for activities that although could be perceived as just 'arty farty' had an underlying objective, ie. to increase self esteem, promote health and other issues.
+Karadi Aboriginal Corporation was established in 1988 to create a separate women's space that allowed for activities with an underlying objective, ie. to increase self esteem, promote health and other issues.

 Over the years, the changes to program delivery have been many, but the purpose of Karadi has not changed.
 That is to: